 Chambourcin – Unique in so many ways

-Chambourcin is a relatively new purple-skinned French - American hybrid grape that produces deep-coloured light to medium-bodied wines with a full aromatic flavour.
+Chambourcin is a relatively new purple-skinned French – American hybrid grape that produces deep-coloured, light to medium-bodied wines with a full aromatic flavour, and no unpleasant hybrid flavours.
 It can be made into a dry style or one with a moderate residual sugar level, giving it a pleasant sweetness.

-Because this variety is especially resistant to fungal diseases, Chambourcin is a variety that succeeds wonderfully in the Hunter Valley climate and is also most at home in the more humid regions of Coastal NSW and Queensland who all experience wet summers.
+Because this variety is especially resistant to fungal diseases, Chambourcin is a variety that flourishes in the Hunter Valley climate.
+It is also most at home in the more humid regions of Coastal NSW and Queensland which all experience wet Summers.

 Chambourcin wines have a lovely, deep red colour.
 Most are big and fruity with a lot of raspberries, plums, prunes and even cranberries on the palate.
 It is not as heavy or robust as Shiraz or Cabernet Sauvignon, which can make it quite attractive to people who generally don't like red wine.